skid/eyegee/readme.md

 ## About

 I developed EyeGee to suit my personal longing for an ad-free as-simple-as-possible personalized homepage.
-I used to have a bunch of RSS feeds, a dilbert comic and xkcd on iGoogle and that worked fine for me ... but, you know, leave it to Google/Apple/Facebook to change/cancel/screw up the stuff you like (to be fair, they also make the stuff you like).
+I used to have a bunch of RSS feeds, a dilbert comic and xkcd on iGoogle and that worked fine for me ... but, you know, leave it to Google/Apple/Facebook to create and then screw up the stuff you like.

 So, if you are interested, by all means use EyeGee.
 Help improve it, make some widgets, find bugs.
+I don't have much time to work on the project, and, to be honest it's quite useful for me as it is - but I will try to provide any help.

 ## Running EyeGee